A View On Cities > Washington > Washington Attractions > Bartholdi Park

 Centennial Exhibition

 The fountain was created by Frédéric Auguste Bartholdi for the 1876 International Centennial Exhibition in Philadelphia.
 Bartholdi is better known for his Statue of Liberty, a gift from the French government to the United States.
 The French sculptor completed the fountain while working on the Statue of Liberty.
-The statue could not be finished before America's 100th birthday, but the fountain was completed in time and placed at a prominent location near the entrance at Fairmount Park.
+The statue could not be finished before America’s 100th birthday, but the fountain was completed in time and placed at a prominent location near the entrance of Fairmount Park.

 Move to Washington

-After the exhibition the fountain was purchased by the US government on Frederic Law Olmsted's recommendation.
-Olmsted, a famous landscape designer, is known for New York's Central Park and the US Capitol's terraces.
+After the exhibition, the fountain was purchased by the US government on Frederic Law Olmsted’s recommendation.
+Olmsted, a famous landscape designer, is known for New York’s Central Park and the US Capitol‘s terraces.

 The Bartholdi Fountain became a popular attraction since it was the first public monument in Washington to be illuminated at night.
 Originally lit by gas, it was fitted for electric lighting in 1915.